UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Illustration showing a person using a tablet, connecting a data center to a house via power lines.

-This infographic illustrates how data center energy consumption can influence individual household electric bills, promoting smart home habits as a solution.
+Data center energy consumption can influence individual household electric bills, promoting smart home habits as a viable solution.

 Key Takeaways